Frequently Asked Questions for

 - Your student signs a FERPA release form granting you permission;

-- You provide evidence that you claimed the student as a financial dependent on your most recent Federal Income Tax form;
+- You provide evidence that you claimed the student as a financial dependent on your most recent Federal Income Tax form (must provide current evidence each calendar year);

 - Through a lawfully-issued subpoena or court order.